-I work on the Carbon team at Indigo with the goals of developing a carbon marketplace, increasing grower profitability, and encouraging the adoption of regenerative agricultural practices.
-My specific work focuses on technology exploration and field experimentation – my team is like the R&D arm of the Carbon business.
+I am a Product Manager on the Sustainability team at Indigo.
+We are working on developing a carbon marketplace, increasing grower profitability, and encouraging the adoption of regenerative agricultural practices.
+My specific work focuses on the quantification and soil data side of the business.
+I lead a squad of data scientists, agronomic scientists, and engineers to build data pipelines and services, lead soil sampling design for our commercial and experimental programs, and improve our Sustainability programs.
 I grew up in Cambridge, MA and went to undergrad at Reed College in Portland Oregon, where I studied anthropology.
 My interest in agriculture came from a passion for food and cooking.
 I worked in Oregon for an ice cream company (Salt & Straw) as my first job out of college.